dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/testing/index.md

 ---
 layout: page
-title: SA8 - Testing
+title: SA10 - Testing
-published: false
+published: true
 ---

 ![Mocha and CHai](http://i.imgur.com/XHXkjS4.png)

 ### Overview

 Today we'll be learning how to use [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/) to implement unit tests on our redux blog server that we built in Lab 5.
-Obviously testing is extremely important as you need to verify that your API works.
-What many people do not realize is that testing is even more important to make sure that your exisiting functionality of your code works after you add new functionality to it.
+There are several kinds of testing.
+Obviously simply testing the functionality of your code as you are working on it is helpful, but regression testing can be a life saver.
+Regression testing checks to make sure that existing code still works after you add new functionality to it.

 Since our API is not very complex, this is just meant as an introduction to how to write API tests.

 ### Setup